beholderface/ScreamConverter/README.md

 You must create your own input and config files for this to work, it will create a new output.txt file if there is none.
 Beware of existing output.txt files being overwritten.

 The decoder input ignores whitespace characters, encoding using them is not a good idea.
-If the decoder encounters a character it is not configured to handle, it will treat is as if it was a zero, possibly causing inaccurate results.
+If the decoder encounters a character it is not configured to handle, it will close.